 The philosophy of the Drumpoet Community is not only being a record label but more being a collective of people with a very distinguished musical taste that use this platform to establish unknown artists and music which moves your soul as well as your booty!
 The Community is growing and is very happy to have artists, DJs and projects such as Kawabata (Lexx), Quarion, Soultourist (Ron Shiller), The Lost Men (Alex Dallas), Crowdpleaser & Ly Sander, Wah Chu Ku, Langenberg, Cavalier, Manuel Tur & Dplay, Sascha Dive, Foster, Willie Graff, Ray Okpara and their Designer Marlene Meier on the boat.
 Together with Michael Reinboth and Compost Records label, taking care of production, distribution, manufacturing, handling, accounting, whole promotion, they are now able to release their music on a professional basis.
 In fact Compost in Munich performing the whole backing label and distribution work, while the four guys in Zurich are the A&Rs, deciding what shall be released.

-One other reason for launching Compost Disco is: Compost’s long term freelance graphic designer Benjamin Roeder, who designed lot of covers, CDs, 12inches, flyers for Compost and Black Label, came up with an definitely fantastic artwork concept for a disco label.
+Compost’s long term freelance graphic designer Benjamin Roeder, a genius multimedia artist, DJ has designed lot of album covers,12inches, flyers for Compost and Black Label.
+He came up with an definitely fantastic catchy collage artwork concept for a kinda disco label, which are designed exclusive for Compost Disco.
 Each Compost Disco release will coming with fully printed 12” covers, designed by Benjamin Roeder.
-His collages of disco related images and styles are predestined for and as a piece of art, some of them already be shown in galleries, at exhibitions or clubs.
-In addition to the fact that Benjamin Roeder is a respected graphic designer with an outstanding reputation in the peripherals of modern art, he is a top disco DJ and recording artist, too (check his Spectacle project on Permanent Vacation).
-So you can expect all the variety of disco music on Compost Disco.
+His collages of disco related images and styles are predestined for and as a piece of art, some of them already be shown in galleries, at exhibitions or related club events.
+In addition to the fact that Benjamin Roeder is a respected graphic designer with an outstanding reputation in the peripherals of modern art, he has shown in several exhibitions or galleries, on top he is an amazing DJ, owner of the club called „Charlie“ in Munich, and last but not least he is also a recording artist.
+Check his project Spectacle on Permanent Vacation or his solo 12“ called „Sugar Steady“.

 Let there be no musical barriers, the time was ripe to extend Composts musical visions.
 Despite all open-mindedness it would be irritating and slightly pervert to just release such music on Compost.
 But the idea of Angora Steel appealed to label head Michael Reinboth who has his roots in the Punk/New Wave corner.
 Having lived with a Nu Wave Punk formation in the early 80s and the foundation of Zeitgeist magazine `Elaste` has had an substantial impact on him.